 Process theism takes process thought one step further, or deeper, but it doesn’t claim to go beyond what we continually experience.

 (So if a skeptic asks, “Where’s the evidence?” the process theist answers, “Right here and now, if you pay enough attention.”
 Maybe that sounds arrogant, but why not be honest?
 The skeptic of course has every right to counter that the process theist is projecting something that isn’t there onto experience.
 The only reasonable response to this, on either side, is to continue honestly paying attention to what we continually seem to experience.
 Maybe minds will change, maybe not.)

-Process theists claim that, sufficiently noted, every experience involves not just various ways of newly interacting but also the all-inclusive way of newly interacting, and (appealing to ancient and current precedents) they identify this all-inclusive way with God.
+Process theists claim that, sufficiently noted, every experience involves not just various ways of newly interacting but also the uniquely all-inclusive way of newly interacting, and (appealing to ancient and current precedents) they identify this uniquely all-inclusive way with God.

 They recognize room for debate about whether “God” is a suitable term for the uniquely all-inclusive way of newly interacting, but without excluding other terms they are convinced of this one’s suitability for the following reasons, among others.

 For one thing, it fits the way St. Paul and his early followers thought of God (at least sometimes): "From God, through God, and into God are all things" (Romans 11:36).
 "God is above all and through all and in all" (Ephesians 4:6).
 "God is not far from each of us, for in God we live and move and have our being" (Acts 17:27-28).
 And that means it at least arguably fits how later Christian theologians began their reflections on God (they started with biblical passages like these before using Platonic or Aristotelian categories to interpret them).

-As the all-inclusive way of newly interacting, God is newly interacting all-inclusively, and thus directly, with everything from fundamental particles to galaxies, which of course includes you and me and others like us (all of which, remember, are various ways of newly interacting).
+As the uniquely all-inclusive way of newly interacting, God is newly interacting all-inclusively, and thus directly, with everything from fundamental particles to galaxies, which of course includes you and me and others like us (all of which, remember, are various ways of newly interacting).

 And this exceedingly highest level of inclusiveness entitles us to speak of God as the uniquely all-inclusive subject, not just another object.